 Have you considered how you will support yourself when you retire?
-Once the paychecks stop, you’ll need another form of income to pay any bills you might still have and to provide you with spending money so you can enjoy this new phase of your life.
-And that’s exactly why RRSPs were established decades ago.
+Once the paychecks stop, you’ll need another form of income to pay any bills.
+This is why finding the best RRSP options in Canada is so important.

 In order to help you save for retirement, RRSPs have made things a little easier.
 Plus, their tax benefits make them a better way to save as opposed to just putting your money aside in a regular savings account.

 An RRSP – short for “Registered Retirement Savings Plan” – is a Canadian government-registered retirement account that is meant to help Canadians save for retirement.
 This account offers a way for people to save their money for the Golden Years and invest it so that it earns interest and grows without tax consequences.

 Not only do RRSPs help save for retirement, but they can also help reduce your overall income taxes.
 This is because you can deduct taxes from your annual RRSP contributions.
 Plus, all of the capital gains realized are not taxed as long as the money stays in your RRSP account.

 It should be noted that the taxes on earnings from your RRSP will eventually be taxed.
 Rather than completely reducing your taxes, they are deferred.
 As such, RRSPs can be thought of as a tax-deferral plan, and not a tax-reduction program.
 While the money remains tax-free when it stays in the account, income tax will eventually have to be paid when the money is withdrawn.